ashalupreti/Computer-Engineering-Notes-Bachelor/README.md

 This repository contains all the essential resources you need to complete a Bachelor's degree in Computer Engineering, including:

 - Notes
 - Lab materials
+- License preparation materials
+- Other helpful resources
 - Free Udemy course `videos`
-- Other helpful resources

 ## Important Notice 🚨